-444 History of Philosophy
+History of Philosophy

+Glickman or Witmer

 A study of philosophy from the historical viewpoint with attention to the antecedents of modern philosophy and the relationship of philosophy to Christian doctrine.
 Designed as a basic philosophy course for those who have not had historical philosophy.
 Not open to doctoral students for credit.

+Elective, spring semester.
+2 hours.

-445 Problems of Modern Philosophy
+Problems of Modern Philosophy

+Witmer

 An investigation of six basic problems of philosophy in the last three centuries with emphasis on the philosophic problems of theology, metaphysics, epistemology, ethics, politics, and history.
+Elective.
+2 hours.

-446 The Theology of the Major Cults
+The Theology of the Major Cults

 Lindsev

 An examination of the doctrines and characteristics of the major American cults and isms and a comparison of their teachings with those of Scripture.
 May be credited in the Department of Systematic Theology or the Department of Historical Theology.

+Elective, fall semester, even-numbered years.
+2 hours.

-447 Apologetic Systems
+Apologetic Systems

+Geisler

 An evaluation of the apologetic systems of contemporary evangelical thinkers, including Edward Carnell, Gordon Clark, C. S. Lewis, John W. Montgomery, Clark Pinnock, Bernard Ramm, Francis Schaeffer, and Cornelius Van Til.

+Elective, spring semester, odd-numbered years.
+2 hours.

-448 Philosophy of Religion
+Philosophy of Religion

+Geisler

 A survey of philosophical issues including the problems of God, evil, religious language, and religious experience, as they relate to theological issues.

+Elective.
+2 hours.

-449 Leading Theologians of the Past
+Leading Theologians of the Past

+Geisler

 A study of the theological views of select theologians prior to the twentieth century.
+May be credited in the Department of Systematic Theology or the Department of Historical Theology.

+Elective, fall semester, even-numbered years.
+2 hours.

+M.A.B.S.
+COURSES

-PRESCRIBED COURSES (for students entering before the summer of 1980)
+PRESCRIBED COURSES

-41P Systematic Theology I

-A survey of the biblical teachings concerning the Scriptures, God, and angels with attention to historical and contemporary issues related to each doctrine.

-42P Systematic Theology II

-A survey of the biblical teachings concerning man, Christ, and salvation with attention to historical and contemporary issues related to each doctrine.

-43P Systematic Theology III

-Lindsev

-A survey of the biblical teachings concerning the Holy Spirit, the church, and the future with attention to historical and contemporary issues related to each doctrine.
-Prescribed.
-3 hours.

-PRESCRIBED COURSES (for students entering in the summer of 1980 or thereafter)

-Students entering the M.A.B.S. program in the summer of 1980 or thereafter are required to take these Systematic Theology courses:
+Course descriptions for the following courses prescribed for M.A.B.S. students are given on pages 89 and 90.

-- 401 Theology Proper and Spiritual Life
+- Theology Proper and Spiritual Life

-- 402 Angelology and Anthropology
+- Angelology and Anthropology

-- 403 Bibliology and Dispensations
+403 Bibliology and Dispensations

+----- ------------ ----- ----------------------

 - 903 Soteriology and Evangelism

 - 404 Ecclesiology, Christology, and Pneumatology

 - 406 Eschatology

-Course descriptions are given on pages 89-90.
+ELECTIVE COURSE

-The following elective course is specifically for M.A.B.S. students.
+The following course is specifically for M.A.B.S. students.
 In addition, most elective courses in Systematic Theology open to Th.M. and S.T.M. students are also open to M.A.B.S. students.
 Details are given in the Summer School catalog.

 41E The Theology of Jesus

+Lightner

 A study of Jesus' own contribution to theology, including His teachings on the Scriptures, the Godhead, angels, man, sin, hell, salvation, and future events.

-- 450 Contemporary Problems in Biblical Authority Geisler An advanced course on biblical authority in contemporary theology.
+Elective, summer.
 2 hours.

+Th.D.
+COURSES 450 Contemporary Problems in Biblical Authority Geisler An advanced course on biblical authority in contemporary theology.
+2 hours.

-- 451 Problems in Christology Walvoord
+451 Problems in Christology

+Walvoord

 An advanced course on selected problems in Christology.
+2 hours.

-2 hours. - 452 Advanced Pneumatology
+452 Problems in Pneumatology

+Walvoord

 An advanced course on selected problems in the doctrine of the Holy Spirit.

 2 hours.

-- 453 Advanced Eschatology Walvoord
+453 Advanced Eschatology

+Walvoord

 An advanced course on selected problems in eschatology.
+2 hours.

-- 454 Seminar in Biblical Theology Ryrie
+454 Seminar in Biblical Theology

+Ryrie

 An in-depth study of selected doctrines of either Old or New Testament theology with attention to the methodology and literature of biblical theology.

+2 hours.